-The Potential for Proactive Housing Inspections to Inform Public Health InterventionsKorfmacher, Katrina Smith, PhD; Holt, Kathleen D., PhDJournal of Public Health Management and Practice: September/October 2018 - Volume 24 - Issue 5 - p 444–447 doi: 10.1097/PHH.0000000000000757 Research Reports: Research Brief Report Abstract Author InformationAuthors Article MetricsMetrics Municipal housing inspection data can inform planning, targeting, and evaluating interventions aimed at reducing housing hazards (lead paint, mold, pests, etc) that may affect residents' health.
+The Potential for Proactive Housing Inspections to Inform Public Health InterventionsKorfmacher, Katrina Smith, PhD; Holt, Kathleen D., PhDJournal of Public Health Management and Practice: September/October 2018 - Volume 24 - Issue 5 - p 444–447 doi: 10.1097/PHH.0000000000000757 Research Reports: Research Brief Report Buy SDC Abstract Author InformationAuthors Article MetricsMetrics Municipal housing inspection data can inform planning, targeting, and evaluating interventions aimed at reducing housing hazards (lead paint, mold, pests, etc) that may affect residents' health.
 However, the potential of these data to inform public health initiatives is underexplored.
 We determined whether home health hazards identified by city inspectors during proactive inspections of single-family private rental housing are predicted by housing age, assessed value, or location in one of 26 geographic “inspector areas” in Rochester, New York.
 A comparison of linear mixed models, using housing inspector area as a random effect and assessment and construction year as fixed effects, shows that while a large proportion of variation (64%) in violations is due to housing stock, inspectors provide significant additional information about the presence of potential health hazards, particularly in the highest-risk housing stock.
 This suggests that inspector-generated housing hazard data may be valuable in designing public health interventions.
 Environmental Medicine (Dr Korfmacher) and Center for Community Health and Prevention (Dr Holt), University of Rochester Medical Center, Rochester, New York.
 Correspondence: Katrina Smith Korfmacher, PhD, Environmental Medicine, University of Rochester Medical Center, 601 Elmwood Ave, Rochester, NY 14642 (firstname.lastname@example.org).
 The authors declare no conflicts of interest.
 Supplemental digital content is available for this article.
 Direct URL citations appear in the printed text and are provided in the HTML and PDF versions of this article on the journal's Web site (http://www.JPHMP.com).
 Copyright © 2018 Wolters Kluwer Health, Inc. All rights reserved.